rjmccall/swift-evolution/visions/accessors.md

 It might seem that borrowing is strictly better, and in a narrow way that's true: in isolation, it is cheaper to borrow a value out of memory than to copy it.
 However, borrowing by its nature is *scoped*.
 This means that there is some duration within the execution of the program during which the borrow is valid.
 Within this duration, Swift must ensure that no code tries to write to the memory that's been borrowed from.
 Outside of this duration, Swift must ensure that the borrowed value stops being used.
 So borrowing can only possibly work if Swift can figure out a scope that it can safely make those two guarantees for.

 Unfortunately, doing that in arbitrary code is not reliably possible.
 Swift frequently inserts implicit conservative copies because it cannot figure out that it could have safely borrowed.
 A hypothetical Non-Copying Swift that refused to do this would often force programmers to either insert those same copies explicitly or find a clever way to restructure their code to make borrowing possible.
-It is reasonable to argue that that would not a good trade-off for most code, where the cost of copying is likely small and the usability costs would be quite high.
+By inserting its conservative copies, Swift is implicitly arguing that this is not a good trade-off for most code, where the cost of copying is likely small and the usability costs would be quite high.

 Furthermore, if a borrow has to be done with a `yield` accessor, the coroutine nature of the accessor also has to be considered, because that comes with its own overhead.
 This is particularly true if the value is going to be copied anyway and so the coroutine ultimately provided no benefit.